Dhyaneshwaran08/financial-analysis-dashboard/README.md

 ## Project Insights

-The dashboard helps identify business trends and performance patterns by transforming raw data into interactive visualizations and meaningful insights.
-It supports data-driven decision-making through KPI tracking and detailed performance analysis.
+The dashboard transforms raw business data into meaningful insights using Excel-based analysis and interactive visualizations.
+It helps identify sales trends, profit performance, regional patterns, and customer insights to support better business decision-making.